 - Talking about suicide or being better off dead

-Learn more about Children’s services for mood disorders such as depression in children and adolescents.
+Learn more about Children’s Medical Center’s services for mood disorders such as depression in children and adolescents.

-Graham Emslie, M.D., division director of Psychiatry Services at Children’s, is an internationally known expert on psychiatric disorders in children and adolescents, and Children’s has the specialized ability to treat children and adolescents with mood disorders.
+Graham Emslie, M.D., division director of Psychiatry Services at Children’s and an internationally known expert on psychiatric disorders in children and adolescents, says that Children’s has the specialized ability to treat children and adolescents with mood disorders.

 - Educate yourself about depression so you can be on the alert for signs of the illness.